shehreendheda/katacoda-scenarios/continuous-profiling/step1.md

   (You may not be able to the view the full output in the terminal.
 You can click this link to view the full output for this search in another browser tab: <https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/credits?q=jurassic>)

   In the terminal, you observe that this endpoint seems to be quite slow.
-For example, you may see a reults like the one below:
+For example, you may see a result like the one below:

   ```
   real    0m4.208s